LilyQin19/qinaistudio.github.io/index.md

 **Mission**
-QinAI Studio builds **Human-first, AI-first tools** that sharpen both human and machine intelligence.
+QinAI Studio builds **Human-first AI tools** that sharpen both human and machine intelligence.
 We focus on agentic AI, developer platforms, and healthcare innovation — creating technology that delivers real-world impact while keeping people at the center.

 ---